 First of these documents are the requirements documents created in the collect requirements process.
 Requirements of a project, shape the foundations of the project scope.
 In other words, requirements come together and after evaluations, final requirements are used to finalize the scope of the project.

-The second main document used in Define Scope process is the project charter.
+The second main document is the project charter.
 Project Charter outlines the high-level project scope, high-level risks, already assigned resources etc. Therefore, using project charter will help to define the scope in a project as well.

-The third and the last main document used in Define Scope process is any information about risks, assumptions, and constraints.
+The third and the last main document is any information about risks, assumptions, and constraints.
 Risks assumptions or risks directly affect the outcomes of a project.

 For instance, if you are working in a high possible earthquake zone in a construction project, you need to consider the risk of earthquakes and how they will affect your project.
 Maybe you need to use extra material that will increase your costs but make your building more resistible for earthquakes.
 Similarly, assumptions and project constraints will affect the project scope as well.
 If there is a limited budget to complete a project, and if the scope is very broad that will make impossible to complete the project with the available budget, this must be highlighted during the planning process.
 Either scope must be reduced or additional budget must be planned.